oOLokiOo/RandomFilm/README.md

 <p><b>PHP</b></p>
 <b>NOTE!</b><br />
-Add your Apache virtual host to root of the project:<br />
+Add your web server virtual host to the root of the project:<br />
 <i>/random-film/</i><br />
 Add to your hosts:<br />
 <i>127.0.0.1 random-film</i><br />